-Around 15 to 20% of the global population is neurodivergent.
-Unfortunately, these individuals are often overlooked during the hiring process because social communication challenges can get in the way during the interview process.
-Or conversely, they may not have an extensive work history because they’ve previously been overlooked for positions they’re qualified for due to their differences from the neurotypical population.
+Around 15 to 20% of the global population is neurodivergent and does not know the benefits of neurodiversity.
+These individuals are often overlooked during the hiring process because social communication challenges can get in the way during the interview process.
+Or maybe, they may not have an extensive work history because they’ve previously been overlooked for positions they’re qualified for.
+Due to their differences from the neurotypical population.

 However, overlooking neurodivergent people isn’t only unfair.
 It restricts companies from reaping the benefits of neurodiversity among their workforce.
 Today, we’ll explain what neurodiversity is and how companies can benefit from it.